History of Manhattan: 19th century

 The rate of immigration from Europe grew steeply after the Civil War, and Manhattan became the first stop for millions seeking a new life in the United States, a role acknowledged by the dedication of the Statue of Liberty on October 28, 1886, a gift from the people of France.
 New York's growing immigrant population, which had earlier consisted mainly of German and Irish immigrants, began in the late 1800s to include waves of impoverished Italians and Central and Eastern European Jews flowing in en masse.
 This new European immigration brought further social upheaval.
 In a city of tenements packed with poorly paid laborers from dozens of nations, the city became a hotbed of revolution (including anarchists and communists among others), syndicalism, racketeering, and unionization.

+In January 1870, the Supreme Grand Orange Lodge of the United States was founded, with approval from the Grand Orange Lodge of Ireland.
+The Twelfth of July was an annual Orange parade that took place in Manhattan.
+On Eighth Avenue near Lamartine Hall, the headquarters of the newly established Grand Orange Lodge, saw Irish Catholic counter-protesters clash with the Ulster Protestant marchers, necessitating the intervention of thousands of New York City police officers and state militia.
+It was recognized at the Orange riots, which broke out again the following year.
+The 1871 riot resulted in the deaths of 60 people civilians, and 150 injured, which included 20 police officers, 22 militiamen.

 In 1883, the opening of the Brooklyn Bridge established a road connection to Brooklyn, across the East River.
 In 1874, the western portion of the present Bronx County was transferred to New York County from Westchester County, and in 1895 the remainder of the present Bronx County was annexed.
 In 1898, when New York City consolidated with three neighboring counties to form "the City of Greater New York", Manhattan and the Bronx, though still one county, were established as two separate boroughs.
 On January 1, 1914, the New York State Legislature created Bronx County and New York County was reduced to its present boundaries.